Temporal decay of vortex line density in rotating thermal counterflow of He II: Introduction

 where $\beta = \kappa/4\pi \ln\left(b/\xi\right)$ and the wave-vector $\bv k$ is assumed to be oriented parallel to the axis of rotation; $b$ is the typical distance between quantized vortices.
-We note that a similar instability is believed to be at least partly responsible for the transition to turbulence also in non-rotating thermal counterflow through the so-called vortex mill mechanism\cite{Schwarz1990}.
+We note that a similar instability is believed to be at least partly responsible for the transition to turbulence also in non-rotating thermal counterflow through the so-called vortex mill mechanism \cite{Schwarz1990}.
 Experiments of Swanson \textit{et al.} \cite{Swanson1983} in rotating counterflow at small velocities and vortex filament numerical simulations of Tsubota \textit{et al.} \cite{Tsubota2003,Tsubota2004} showed the suppression of the critical velocity for the turbulent growth of vorticity to very small values for rapidly rotating turbulence and possibly a second critical velocity connected to the development of disordered tangle.
 The excitation of vortex waves was directly visualized by Peretti \textit{et al.} \cite{Peretti2023} who, however, forced the waves not by Donnelly-Glaberson instability but rather by oscillatory thermal counterflow.

-In our previous work \cite{Dwivedi} we experimentally studied rotating thermal counterflow in the parallel geometry of the rotation axis with the direction of thermal counterflow, ($\mathbf{\Omega} \parallel \mathbf{v}_{\rm{ns}}$), probed by the second sound attenuation.
-We confirmed the results of Swanson \textit{et al.}\cite{Swanson1983} and extended these results to the dynamics of turbulence growth and decay.
-Additionally, by performing complementary numerical simulations, we related the initial growth of vortex line density, $L$, to Kelvin wave growth on individual quantized vortices in the vortex lattice and showed that rotating quantum turbulence decays quasiclassically at long times consistent with rotating turbulence in elongated domains \cite{Morize2006,Kan2020,QTbook}.
-In this work, we extend our investigations to the perpendicular geometry: the horizontal counterflow is rotated about the vertical axis ($\mathbf{\Omega} \perp \mathbf{v}_{\rm{ns}}$).
-Following this introduction, we describe our experimental setup and protocol and present the obtained experimental results.
-We then discuss them in comparison with the results obtained in parallel geometry \cite{Dwivedi}, before summarizing our findings and drawing conclusions.
+The vortex line density in rotating counterflow, $L(v_{\rm{ns}}, \Omega)$, is generated upon exceeding the critical velocity $v_{\rm{ns}}^{\rm{cr}}(\Omega)$ and can be determined from the frequency sweeps of the second sound resonance, as shown in Fig.~2 of our previous work \cite{Dwivedi}, where we experimentally studied rotating thermal counterflow in the parallel geometry of the rotation axis with the direction of thermal counterflow, ($\mathbf{\Omega} \parallel \mathbf{v}_{\rm{ns}}$).
+Our experimental data \cite{Dwivedi} confirm strong suppression of the critical velocity $v_{\rm{ns}}^{\rm{cr}}(\Omega)$ for the turbulent growth of vorticity to very small values for rapidly rotating turbulence.
+Additionally, we extended the results of Swanson \textit{et al.} \cite{Swanson1983} to the dynamics of turbulence growth and decay.
+By performing complementary numerical simulations, we related the initial growth of vortex line density, $L(t,\Omega)$, to Kelvin wave growth on individual quantized vortices in the vortex lattice and showed that rotating quantum turbulence decays quasiclassically at long times consistent with rotating classical turbulence in elongated domains \cite{Morize2006,Kan2020,QTbook}.